ififrank2013/month-one-assessment/terraform-assessment/evidence/README.md

-##### The screenshots of the evidence were larger than the file size permitted on GitHub, so the screenshops were added to the month-1-assessment-deployment-evidencedence.pdf file available in this directory.
+##### The screenshots of the evidence were larger than the file size permitted on GitHub, so the screenshots were added to the month-1-assessment-deployment-evidencedence.pdf file available in this directory.